The 15 Best Interactive Story Games on Nintendo Switch

 Visually, Firewatch looks great on the Nintendo Switch.
 It has certainly lost a little clarity on the console, but it plays well on the whole and creates a very immersive experience.
 There are no technical quirks or glitches, and the controls are intuitive too.

-This is one of the most interesting mystery games on the Nintendo Switch, and it has an incredibly compelling story.
+This is one of the most interesting Nintendo Switch mystery games, and it has an incredibly compelling story.
 Reminiscent of shows like The X-Files and Twin Peaks, Thimbleweed Park is a quirky, eerie title with lots to offer.

 This retro themed point-and-click game is a murder mystery title at its core, with plenty of twists and turns.
 You can play through as 5 different characters, with different levels of difficulty, and can even access the HintTron 3000 telephone service if you’re struggling.